Vyachowski/diet-bot/README.md

 Telegram bot with favourite meals, that can provide a weekly grocery list and menu for a week.

 - [x] Your own menu with favorite meals
-- [ ] Maintain calrie intake
 - [ ] Get a grocery list for easy shopping
+- [ ] Maintain calorie intake

 ## Getting Started

-Now only available from a command line
+Now only available from a Node.js...

 ### Dependencies

+JS version:
+* Node.js

+Python version:
 * Postgresql
 * Python3